<< Yesterday

 1997 With his 40th home run, catcher Mike Piazza sets a Los Angeles Dodger single-season record.
 Duke Snider holds the franchise record, slugging 43 round-trippers for Brooklyn in 1956.

-1997 Tony Gwynn equals Honus Wagner's record by winning his eighth National League batting title when he finishes the season with a .372 batting average.
+1997 Tony Gwynn equals Honus Wagner's record by winning his eighth National League batting title when he finishes the season with a .372 average.
 The Padres outfielder becomes the first player to win four consecutive NL batting crowns since Rogers Hornsby accomplished the feat with the Cardinals, winning six straight titles between 1920 and 1925.

 1997 Toronto's Roger Clemens goes 8â…“ innings against his former team but doesn't get a decision when the Blue Jays score two runs in the bottom of the ninth, beating Boston in a 3-2 come-from-behind victory.
 The right-hander will finish the season with a 21-7 record, the best winning percentage for a starting pitcher on a team that will finish last.